Booth Museum of Natural History, 194 Dyke Road, Brighton BN1 5AA

 The Booth Museum is situated just outside of Brighton city centre and is a 20-30 minute walk.

-From Brighton Station
+From Brighton Station and from Hove station:

 Buses 14, 14C and 27 from Brighton city centre or from Brighton Station stop near the Booth Museum.